dcsale/ppml/README.md

 simulations, including code examples, and information about the new object-oriented PPM core design and its multi-core and GPU support can be found on the [PPM website](http://mosaic.mpi-cbg.de/?q=downloads/ppm_lib)

+## Ongoing work - May 2014
+### Naga PPM client
+* adding ADMESH and Shapes codes for manipulation of STL files, this will be used to add moving solid boundaries and interactive analysis
+* adding control files for NACA 3D wing (from recent GMREC 2014 presentation Sale et al.)
+* adding control files for Remotely Operated Vehicle (from recent GMREC 2014 presentation Joslin et al.)
+* adding VTK writers from PPM Core v1.2.2 - hopefully this will improve the VisIt / Paraview output capability
+* adding python scripting to control VisIt and Paraview sessions - automation of creating figures and analysis